xiaofeng94/BeDDE-for-defogging/README.md

 and GFN,

 We test them on BeDDE as the dehazing benchmarks.
 Code of those methods in our experiments will be available in this repo as well.
 Details of each method can be found in the folder named after the method.

+# Publications
+If our datasets and criteria are helpful, please consider citing the following papers.
+[1] and [2] for BeDDE.
+[2] for exBeDDE, VI, and RI.

+[1] S. Zhao, L. Zhang, _et al._ Evaluation of defogging: A real-world benchmark dataset, a new criterion and baselines.
+In ICME, pp.1840-1845, 2019.

+[2] S. Zhao, L. Zhang, _et al._ Dehazing Evaluation: Real-world Benchmark Datasets, Criteria and Baselines.
+IEEE Trans.
+Image Process., early access.